YottaDB/YDBDoc/MessageRecovery/errors.rst

 TOOMANYCLIENTS
 ------------------

-TOOMANYCLIENTS, YottaDB is serving the maximum number of clients.
+TOOMANYCLIENTS, GT.CM is serving the maximum number of clients.
 Try again later.

 Run Time Error: This indicates that the process failed in accessing a region served via GT.CM server, which currently cannot accept another connection.
 This is unlikely to happen unless many of the servers clients have abruptly disconnected and the server has been running for a long time.